Are There Differences Between DWI and DUI?

 Bill Powers: All right.
 We’re not an arm twisting firm.
 We’re here to provide information.
 We hope that you can retain us.
 If you don’t retain us we encourage you to retain someone else that has a substantial amount of experience in driving while impaired cases, DUI cases, DUAC, and understand this kind of nuances and how things work.
 We don’t charge for consultation.
 What you tell us is confidential.
 It’s not meant to embarrass you or harass you or cause you a hard time.
 We are a firm that’s right on the border.
 We’re in the Charlotte Metro region.
-We also have another office in Concord.
 We see a fair number of these on the surrounding counties both in North and South Carolina.
 John you focus, and I always forget what county …

 Chris Beddow: York County

 Bill Powers: and maybe Clover and things like that.
 You’re available to kind of go back and forth across the border.
 You’ve got licenses in both states.
 Right?